 Ongoing projects

-- Microfluidic wAstewater treatment and Creation of Green HYdrogen Via Electrochemical Reactions (MacGhyver 2022)
+- EU Pathfinder Microfluidic wAstewater treatment and Creation of Green HYdrogen Via Electrochemical Reactions (MacGhyver 2022)

 - E-refinery